 Russell Wilson or Lamar Jackson?
-If you think the NFL’s MVP race has a frontrunner, think again
+If you think the NFL’s MVP race has a front-runner, think again

 That just shows how one ill-timed clunker can change everything – just like one or more heroic performances in a meaningful game can.
 So, obviously, can injury.
 Just ask Patrick Mahomes.

-Christian McCaffrey is having a superb season, but no running back has won the Associated Press award — considered the NFL’s true MVP award — since Adrian Peterson in 2012.
+Christian McCaffrey is having a superb season, but no running back has won The Associated Press award — considered the NFL’s true MVP award — since Adrian Peterson in 2012.
 Before that, you have to go back to Shaun Alexander and LaDainian Tomlinson in 2005-06.

 No, it’s essentially a quarterback’s award now, much like the Heisman Trophy.
 And it’s essentially a playoff quarterback’s award, winnowing the field even further.